woshishuaige2/awesome-dodeca-pen/README.md

 Click Tools > Board > Seeed nRF52 Boards > Seeed XIAO nRF52840 Sense.
 Upload the code.

-### Build Step
+## 🛠️Build Step
-1. Print all three STL files from print/export/ on your 3D printer.
+1. Print all STL files in the ./STL folder using your 3D printer.

 2. Solder the force sensor to the custom PCB.
-Make sure to align the top-left of the force sensor (marked with a very small circle) with the circle on the PCB.
+Align the top-left corner of the sensor (marked with a tiny circle) to the matching circle on the PCB.

-3. Solder the force sensor PCB, battery, and development board together using wires, following the schematic below.
-Make sure to cut wires the right length to fit the stylus body.
+3. Solder the PCB, battery, and development board together using wires, following the schematic below.
+✂️ Make sure to cut each wire to the appropriate length so the components fit snugly inside the stylus body.

-4. Place the force sensor PCB, battery, and microcontroller into the bottom half of the 3D printed stylus.
-The stylus body also has a hole for a switch to disconnect the battery during development, but you can ignore this.
+4. Insert the assembled electronics (force sensor PCB, battery, and microcontroller) into the bottom half of the 3D-printed stylus body.
+🕳️ Note: The body includes a hole for a switch to disconnect the battery during development.
+You can ignore this if not needed.

-5. Find a small, flat piece of metal or hard plastic, and glue it to the back of the 3D printed nib base where it contacts the force sensor.
+5. Find a small flat piece of metal or hard plastic, and glue it to the back of the 3D-printed nib base—specifically the part that makes contact with the force sensor.

-6. Insert the nib into the 3D printed nib base, then fit it into the front of the stylus using the spring.
-You may need to hold it in place until the stylus is fully assembled.
+6. Insert the nib into the 3D-printed nib base.
+Then fit the nib and compression spring into the front end of the stylus.
+🧷 You may need to hold this assembly in place until the stylus is fully closed.

-7. Push the half-assembled pen through the 3D printed bigger ring (for the dodeca ball), until the ring is at the rear side of the stylus.
+7. Slide the assembled stylus through the larger ring (07_d_ring.stl) until the ring rests at the rear of the stylus.

-8. Add the top half of the stylus, and secure it in place using the 3D printed smaller ring.
+8. Attach the top half of the stylus, and secure it using the smaller ring (05_ring.stl).

-9. Glue small magnet onto the magnet holder hole on both the dodeca ball lid and one of the dodeca ball half.
+9. Glue a small magnet into the magnet holder holes on both the dodeca ball lid and one half of the dodeca ball.

-10. Carefully insert the IMU into the first half of the dodeca ball
+10. Insert the IMU into the first half of the dodeca ball.

-10. Align the second haLf of the dodeca ball, and secure them onto the stylus body using the bigger ring.
+11. Align the second half of the dodeca ball and secure both halves onto the stylus body using the larger ring.

-11. Place the lid onto the dodeca ball until two magnets fit together.
+12. Place the lid onto the dodeca ball so the two magnets snap together securely.

-12. Print out the ArUco markers from xxxxx.pdf at 100% scale.
-This has two copies of each marker (and some spares), but you only need one. #TODO: update the pdf file name.
+13. Print the ArUco markers from ./aruco_images/print.jpg at the correct scale.
+Carefully glue them onto each face of the dodeca ball, aligning them with the square cutouts.

-13. Cut carefully along each of the lines around the markers.
-The white borders are important, so don't cut them off.
-14. Glue the markers to the stylus using a glue stick (or your glue of choice).
-Place them according to the diagram.
+14. Glue the markers to the stylus using a glue stick (or another adhesive).
+🧭 Place the markers in the same order as labeled in the dodeca_stylus_half.stl file.

 15. Finally, you'll also need a ChArUco board for camera calibration, which you can print using the pattern from markers/.
-You can either attach this to a flat board, or leave it on your desk.
+You can either attach this to a flat board, or leave it on your desk. #TODO
 ---

-### Software Step
+## Software Step
 Placeholder

-### Run Application
+## Run Application
 Placeholder

-### Camera Calibration
+## Camera Calibration
 Placeholder